ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 Some possibilities:

-- Most often, its because you have multiple copies of the eventserver running and you don't know it.
+- Most often, its because you have multiple copies of the event server running and you don't know it.
 Maybe you were manually testing it, and forgot to quit it and terminated the window.
 Do ``sudo zmdc.pl stop zmeventnotification.pl`` and then